 Each week and OCP program has specific activities that will only take place during that week of camp.
 These programs will focus around the fundamentals of the OCP program or what specific initiative is being addressed for that week of camp.
 This makes each week of UniCamp unique.
 There are no two weeks of camp that are exactly like one another.
 In the end, both groups of participants the volunteers and the campers will lead together, play together & learn together.

 In an effort to create more impactful programming, UCLA UniCamp has begun partnering with local nonprofits and after school programs to design each week of camp.
-This has been a great opportunity for us but it does limit the number of camper spots available to the public.
-Because of this we have decided to implement a Camper Application instead of a first come, first served registration.
+This has been a great opportunity but it does limit the number of camper spots available to the public in some sessions.
+Online camper registration begins around April each year.